What is Organic Coffee?

-The rules say that to trade in organic coffee; you also need to be “organic-certified” to correctly and legally use the organic seal on packaging and marketing.
-If you are roasting a batch of certified organic coffee but not certified organic yourself, you are not eligible to use the seal and could be fined.
+The rules say that to trade in organic coffee, you must also be “organic-certified” to correctly and legally use the organic seal on packaging and marketing.
+If you are roasting a batch of certified organic coffee but not certified organic yourself, you cannot use the seal and could be fined.

-However, it is still possible to continue buying, roasting, and selling certified organic coffee, but your marketing language will need to say “organically grown” rather than the official USDA organic seal
+However, it is still possible to continue buying, roasting, and selling certified organic coffee.
+Still, your marketing language must say “organically grown” rather than the official USDA organic seal.

-The USDA organic label is supported by a certification system that verifies farmers or processing facilities located anywhere in the world are in compliance with USDA Organic Regulations.
+The USDA organic label is supported by a certification system that verifies farmers or processing facilities worldwide comply with USDA Organic Regulations.
 Five steps are required for certification:

 STEP 1: Create an organic system design.
 The organic system plan serves as the basis for the organic certification process.
 It is written by the producer or handler seeking certification and explains how the operation will comply with the regulations based on its unique characteristics.

-While plans vary depending on the type of operation and needs, they all address all farming or handling practices such as tilling, grazing, harvesting, storing, and transporting.
-They also specify approved substances to be used during the growing or handling process, organic system monitoring practices, recordkeeping systems, and barriers to prevent commingling with non-organic products or contact with prohibited substances.
+While plans vary depending on the type of operation and needs, they all address all farming or handling practices, such as tilling, grazing, harvesting, storing, and transporting.
+They also specify approved substances for use during the growing or handling process, organic system monitoring practices, recordkeeping systems, and barriers to prevent commingling with non-organic products or contacting prohibited substances.

 STEP 2: Put the organic system plan into action.
-Request that it be reviewed by a certifying agent.
+Request that a certifying agent review it.
 Organic operations are certified by USDA-accredited private, foreign, or state entities.
-These organizations are known as certifying agents, and they can be found all over the world.
+These organizations are known as empowering agents, and they can be found all over the world.
 Certifying agents are in charge of ensuring that all organic standards are met.

 STEP 3: Obtain inspection.
 A certifying agent inspects every operation that applies for organic certification on-site.
 The scope of these comprehensive top-to-bottom inspections varies depending on the farm or facility.
-For crops, for example, they include field inspection, soil conditions, crop health, approaches to weed and pest management, water systems, storage areas, and equipment.
-Inspections of feed production and purchase records, feed rations, animal living conditions, preventative health management practices (e.g., vaccinations), health records, and the number and condition of animals present on the farm are all part of the livestock inspection.
+For crops, for example, they include field inspection, soil conditions, crop health, weed and pest management approaches, water systems, storage areas, and equipment.
+The livestock inspection includes assessments of feed production and purchase records, feed rations, animal living conditions, preventative health management practices (e.g., vaccinations), health records, and the number and state of animals present on the farm.
 An inspector inspects the receiving, processing, and storage areas for organic ingredients and finished products at a handling or processing facility.

 STEP 4: Have the inspection report reviewed by a certifying agent.
-The inspector presents findings to the certifying agent after observing farm or facility practices and comparing them to the organic system plan.
-In addition to the above-mentioned inspection points, the inspector provides an assessment of the risk of contamination from prohibited materials and may take soil, tissue, or product samples as needed.
-The inspector also examines potential hazards and critical control points and ensures that contamination prevention procedures are adequate.
+After observing farm or facility practices and comparing them to the organic system plan, the inspector presents findings to the certifying agent.
+In addition to the abovementioned inspection points, the inspector assesses the risk of contamination from prohibited materials and may take soil, tissue, or product samples as needed.
+The inspector also examines potential hazards and critical control points and ensures adequate contamination prevention procedures.
 All findings are then presented to the certifying agent for review.

 STEP 5: Wait for the certifier’s decision.
 If an operation follows the rules, the certifying agent issues an organic certificate listing products from that operation that can be sold as organic.
 The organic farm or facility’s plan is updated as its practices change, and an inspection is performed at least once a year to maintain certification.